-The Kwale Project and the associated Environmental and Social Impact Assessment (“ESIA”) have been developed in compliance with Kenyan legislation and International Best Practice (“IBP”) guidelines as established by the International Finance Corporation (“IFC”) Performance Standards on Social and Environmental Sustainability, the Equator Principles, the IFC and World Bank Group Environmental Health and Safety (“EHS”) Guidelines, the International Labour Organization (“ILO”) standards and the Voluntary Principles on Security and Human Rights.
+The Kwale operation and the associated Environmental and Social Impact Assessment (“ESIA”) have been developed in compliance with Kenyan legislation and International Best Practice (“IBP”) guidelines as established by the International Finance Corporation (“IFC”) Performance Standards on Social and Environmental Sustainability, the Equator Principles, the IFC and World Bank Group Environmental Health and Safety (“EHS”) Guidelines, the International Labour Organization (“ILO”) standards and the Voluntary Principles on Security and Human Rights.

-The Project will adhere to IBP by complying with:
+Base Titanium adheres to IBP by complying with:

 IFC Performance Standards